troyharris/name-generator-mongoose/README.md

 Import module:
 `const ng = require("name-generator-mongoose");`

+*Note: Check out the included example.js for a complete script*

 ## Import Data
 To import the data, you can run the importNames function that returns a Promise:
 ```